christian-aucane/Sudoku-Solver/README.md

 ### Bruteforce
 #### Explication de l'algoritgme
+Class BruteforceSolver inherits from BaseBruteforceSudokuSolver and implements other sudoku solving methods.
+The constructor init first calls the parent class constructor using super init args, kwargs, then initializes the values of empty cells to 1.
+Next values generates the next values to apply to empty cells.
+Solve resolves the sudoku by iteratively applying values to empty cells until a solution or combination is found.
+The main loop in the solve method continues until the grid is solved or all combinations have been tried.
+At each iteration, values are applied to empty cells and the next values method is used to generate the next values to try.

 #### Graphique
 ![Courbes du nombre de combinaison et du temps d'execution par rapport au nombre de cases vides](img/graphs/bruteforce.png)